 Minor League Stars Volume II was published in 1985 and contained records of 180 players and twenty managers.
 Minor League Stars Volume III was published in 1992 and contained records of 253 players.
 Baseball America printed The Minor League Register in 1994.
 It was edited by Lloyd Johnson and combined the three original works with more original research.

 The Society printed Great Hitting Pitchers in December of 1979.
 It was a "detailed historical account of the outstanding game, season and career records of pitchers as batters since 1876."
 Bob Davids was the editor and Bob McConnell, Cliff Kachline, Ron Liebman, Ray Gonzalez, Pete Palmer, John Tattersall, Paul Greenwell, and Al Kermisch were listed as contributors.
-(Great Hitting Pitchers was republished by SABR in 2012 with an update by Mike Cook as part of SABR's Digital Library program.)

 A hardcover anthology of the Society's Baseball Research Journal was published in 1983 by Scribners, called Insider's Baseball: The Finer Points of the Game, as Examined by the Society for American Baseball Research.
 It was edited by Bob Davids and contained 49 articles selected from the Society's past publications.
 Bill James wrote the foreword.
 It was 274 pages in length and cost $14.95.